taikoxyz/taiko-mono/packages/protocol/contracts/bridge/README.md

 #### Bridging other tokens

-If user wants to bridge other tokens (`Erc20`, `Erc1155` or `Erc721`.) he/she will just indirectly initiate a bridge transaction (`sendMessage`) by interacting with the corresponding token vault contracts.
+If a user wants to bridge other tokens (`Erc20`, `Erc1155` or `Erc721`.) he/she will just indirectly initiate a bridge transaction (`sendMessage`) by interacting with the corresponding token vault contracts.

 In case of ERC20 the transaction can be initiated by initializing a struct (below) and calling `sendToken`: